Cleaning Guides

 Cleaning an electric oven

 Unlike gas ovens, electric ovens have two heating elements – one on the top and one on the bottom.
-Most of the models have the abilities to disconnect the oven door from the hinges.
+Most of the models have the ability to disconnect the oven door from the hinges.
 This way you’ll be able to reach deeper and clean thoroughly.

 Like gas ovens, electrical ones can be with a removable bottom, so you should be able to clean the burners again.
 Some models even have the burners visible, so you don’t need to remove the bottom in order to clean them.